What is the Student Emergency Fund?

 How much money can I receive?

 The maximum annual award is $500 per student, based upon availability of funds.
 Funds are limited and are awarded on a first come, first served basis.
+The emergency funds are used to pay the request directly to the vendor.

 Examples of emergencies: